How To Improve Your Typing Skills (Plus Exercises To Try)

-How to improve your typing speed and accuracy
+How to improve your typing skills

-Place your left and right pointer fingers on the F and the J keys.
-Many keyboards have a little raised tab on those letters so you can orient your fingers without looking.
-Let the rest of your fingers on each hand fall on the remaining keys in the home row (D, S, and A for the left hand; K, L, and the “;” symbol for the right hand.
+Familiarize yourself with the proper hand position on the keyboard.
+Place your left and right pointer fingers on the “F” and the “J” keys, respectively.
+Some keyboards have a small raised tab on those letters so you can orient your fingers without looking.
+Let your other fingers fall on the remaining keys in the home row, which consists of “D,” “S” and “A" for the left hand and “K,” “L” and the “;” symbol for the right hand.

 3. Start by typing slowly to avoid mistakes